Hikki12/animationland/README.md

-## AnimationLand
+## Animationland
-An HTML CSS Game, with some animations.
+A HTML/CSS Game, with some animations.